nebari-dev/nebari/docs/source/installation/setup.md

 `--dns-provider` flag from `cloudflare` to `none` on the `qhub deploy` command.
 The deployment then will be paused when it asks for an IP address (or CNAME, if using AWS) and prompt to register the desired URL.
-Setting a DNS record heavily depends on the provider thus it is not possible to have detailed docs on how to create a record on your provider.
+Setting a DNS record heavily depends on the provider thus It's not possible to have detailed docs on how to create a record on your provider.
 Googling `setting <A/CNAME> record on <provider name>` should yield good results on doing it for your specific provider.